-Reunion at Red Paint Bay (Paperback)
+Reunion at Red Paint Bay: A Novel (Paperback)

 Red Paint calls itself "the friendliest town in Maine," a place where everyone knows one another and nothing too disturbing ever happens.
 Native son Simon Howe is a sturdy family man--a good father and husband--and owner-editor of the town's newspaper.
 Because there's rarely any real news, he runs stories about Virgin Mary sightings, high school reunions, and petty criminals.